bitcoin-sv/bsv-components-library/doc/README.md

   as they occur.

 * Requests: *JCYL* also provides a way for your application to make *Requests* to the Blockchain Network.
-Since *JCTYL* is a low-level library, these Requests are always related to different aspects of the protocol, like sendign a message, connecting/disconnecting from a Peer, rquesting a TX or a Block, etc.
+Since *JCYL* is a low-level library, these Requests are always related to different aspects of the protocol, like sendign a message, connecting/disconnecting from a Peer, rquesting a TX or a Block, etc.

 ![high level architecture](jclBasic.png)